BioTheWolff/Jobwave/docs/Architecture.md

 - the TGT must only be issued upon successful authentication using manual means of connection (i.e. email/password, security key, FIDO2, etc.)
 - the TGT should be set with a medium expiry time (e.g. one or two days)
 - a new ST must be issued only if:
-  - the current ST has expired
+  - the current ST has expired,
-  - there is no existing ST for this user, or the user is unable to provide one
+  - there is no existing ST for this user, or the user is unable to provide one.
 - a new ST must be issued only through:
-  - completion of a successful manual authentication
+  - completion of a successful manual authentication,
-  - presence of a valid, not outdated, TGT provided by the user
+  - presence of a valid, not outdated, TGT provided by the user,
-- all STs must be set with a rationally small expiry time (e.g. a maximum of several hours) in order to mitigate token replication/guessing
+- all STs must be set with a rationally small expiry time (e.g. a maximum of several hours) in order to mitigate token replication/guessing.

 #### MS: Users

 The Users microservice stores and manages all informational/personal data about users (meaning all data except account data - see the [authentication microservice](#ms-authentication) for more information).
 It is written in [NestJS](https://nestjs.com/) to allow for easy integration with databases and simple authorization management.

 As there are two types of users, we use a database for each user type:
-- the employers are stored on a [PostgreSQL](https://www.postgresql.org/) database, for its relational schema and ease of deployment
+- the employers are stored on a [PostgreSQL](https://www.postgresql.org/) database, for its relational schema and ease of deployment.
-- the seasonal workers are stored on a [MongDB](https://www.mongodb.com/) instance, because the data volume per user can grow rapidly, and workers' information can heavily differ from one to another
+- the seasonal workers are stored on a [MongoDB](https://www.mongodb.com/) instance, because the data volume per user can grow rapidly, and workers' information can heavily differ from one to another.

 The microservice also interacts with the OSS (Object Storage Service), in this case [MinIO](https://min.io/).
 This is used to store profile images, and various documents (mostly PDF files) for all users.